kyma-project/kyma/docs/kyma/12-04-expose-microservice.md

   []
   ```

-  As you can see, the `orders-service` microservice uses in-memory storage which means every time you delete the Pod of the microservice or change the Deployment definition, the order details will be lost.
-In further guides, you will see how you can prevent order data deletion by attaching an external Redis storage to the microservice.
+  As you can see, the `orders-service` microservice uses in-memory storage which means every time you delete the Pod of the microservice or change the Deployment definition, the order details get lost.
+In further guides, you will see how you can prevent order data deletion by binding external Redis storage to the microservice.